 surgery performed by hand or with the assistance of laser technology.

 Either type of procedure can be effective when performed by a skilled surgeon, but laser-assisted cataract surgery procedures are generally more predictable and precise.
 Laser-assisted cataract surgery technology can automate certain steps during the procedure with laser precision.
-This includes procedures involving presbyopia-correcting and astigmatism-correcting lenses.

 The LenSx® Laser system maps your eye, assisting in a cataract surgery that’s unique to you.